 Every child has the right to grow up in a home where he or she feels safe and part of a loving and nurturing family.
-Unfortunately, there were more than 190,000 reports of child abuse and neglect in the state of Pennsylvania in 2017, with referral numbers continuing to be the highest recorded to date.
-In addition to the increase in reporting, we also have continued to see increases in the number of children being served in the foster care system, with over 25,000 were in foster care in 2017.
-Both the rate of reports of abuse and neglect, and first-time entries into out-of-home care continue to rise.
+Unfortunately, there were more than 210,000 reports of children being abused and neglected in the state of Pennsylvania in 2017, with referral numbers continuing to be the highest recorded to date.
+In addition to the increase in reporting, we also have continued to see increases in the number of children being served in the foster care system, with over 25,000 in placement in 2018.

 Pennsylvania Partnerships for Children is working to implement effective public policy changes that better protect children from abuse and neglect, ensure that when child placement is necessary, it is in a family-based setting, improve the well-being of children in out-of-home care and help ensure a forever family for every child.

 Child Welfare Policy Goals